 We will provide this information on-line.
-For the past few
+The posted list of

 opportunities?
 Where are the positions located?

-Participating agencies have the option to post available PMF
+Participating Federal agencies have the option to post available

-appointment opportunities to an on-line job bank, referred to as
+PMF appointment opportunities to an on-line job bank, referred to

 In addition, a Job Fair event is conducted exclusively for